Creating a Scheduled Search

 Note

 Times in the cron search schedule are bsaed on UTC by default.
-To change the timeszone, use the UTC offset to change the timezone offset.
+To change the timezone, use the UTC offset to change the timezone offset.
 For more information on cron settings, see Cron Schedule Templates.

 When you're finished setting the properties for the new scheduled search, click